Involved Source Files Package packages loads Go packages for inspection and analysis.

 clients should treat IDs as opaque and not attempt to

+interpret them.
 IgnoredFiles lists source files that are not part of the package

 using the current build configuration but that might be part of

+the package using other build configurations.
 IllTyped indicates whether the package or any dependency contains errors.

+It is set only when Types is set.
 Imports maps import paths appearing in the package's Go source files

-module is the module information for the package if it exists.
+to corresponding loaded Packages.
+Module is the module information for the package if it exists.

+Note: it may be missing for std and cmd; see Go issue #65816.
 Name is the package name as it appears in the package source code.
+OtherFiles lists the absolute file paths of the package's non-Go source files,

+including assembly, C, C++, Fortran, Objective-C, SWIG, and so on.
+PkgPath is the package path as used by the go/types package.
 Syntax is the package's syntax trees, for the files listed in CompiledGoFiles.

 The NeedSyntax LoadMode bit populates this field for packages matching the patterns.